hschwed/PDSAI/README.md

    ```

 5. **Analysis**
-Either run the analysis in the Jupyter notebooks in src/analyze_data or build you own analysis based on the final datasets stored in data/transformed.
+   Either run the analysis in the Jupyter notebooks in src/analyze_data or build your own analysis based on the final datasets stored in data/transformed.
+Currently provided analyses are focused on country-level data

+## Data Glossary
+**Detail Level**
+- Country:
+- Province:
+- City:
+- DMA:

+**Age**
+- ["AGE_13_17", "AGE_18_24", "AGE_25_34", "AGE_35_44", "AGE_45_54", "AGE_55_100"]
+- age groups are pre-defined by TikTok.
+Other data (facebook, instagram) is adjusted to match the age buckets.

+**Location id**
+- field used in the audience_estimate endpoint in TikTok API to make request
+- defined by TikTok
+- available information is different depending on level
+- full json list of locations is downloaded from https://business-api.tiktok.com/portal/docs?id=1739311040498689.
+Remarkt: contrary to what is suggested in the documentation, the /tool/region endpoint does not provide a comprehensive list.

+**Ratios**
+- in the final transformed data, gender gap ratio is the female-to-male ratio
+- standardized ratio = platform gender gap / population gender gap